Parent & Faculty Education Conference

 What if I can only attend part of the conference?

-Due to space limitations and the desire to have this be a unique Menlo community building event, we cannot extend additional invitations beyond the current Menlo parents and faculty.
+Due to space limitations and the desire to have this be a unique Menlo community-building event, we cannot extend additional invitations beyond the current Menlo parents, faculty, alumni.

 Will the speakers know Menlo well?